 If you or a student you know is experiencing financial hardship due to the COVID-19 pandemic, please contact NSU Student Affairs at 605-626-3007.

-The spring semester will start on campus as usual Jan.
+The spring semester began Jan.
 11, 2021.
 Spring break is scheduled for March 8-12, 2021, and spring commencement is set for May 8, 2021.
 For more information, visit Academic Calendars and Important Dates.

 Visit Covid-19: Student Worker FAQs for information.